 - (1) accessories included in the purchase cost of vehicles, machinery, equipment, etc. - (2) beds, boxes and hydraulic systems purchased separately from a newly purchased truck.
-Record this in Item 42.
+Record this in Item 42. - (3) Repairs which are included on a depreciation schedule.
+Expenses that are on a depreciation schedule are capital expenses.
+Repairs of this kind should be recorded in Item 43.

-Item 14a - Repairs, Parts and Accessories for Vehicles, Machinery, & Equipment For Corn, Oats or Dairy
+Item 14a - Repairs, Parts and Accessories for Vehicles, Machinery, & Equipment For Rice, Soybeans or Broilers